 Sports Minister Ahmed Khanou pictured demands Sierra Leone victory

-Sierra Leone’s new sports minister Ahmed Khanou has urged the Leone Stars players to give off their best as they prepare to face Sudan in their group I 2017 AFCON qualifier be played in Freetown on Saturday June 4, 2016.
+Sierra Leone’s new sports minister Ahmed Khanou has urged the Leone Stars players to give off their best as they prepare to face Sudan in their group I 2017 AFCON qualifier to be played in Freetown on Saturday, June 4, 2016.

 Minister Khanou, who was sworn in, replacing controversial former minister Paul Kamara, is targeting the victory that will see Sierra Leone get their Africa Cup of Nations qualifying campaign back on track.